tuftsceeo/Tufts_Create3_Examples/OpenMV/README.md

 python3 [script_name].py
 ```

-The script names are "stop_signs" and "linefollow" .
+The script names are "stop_signs" and "line_follow" .